helomafra/MSE800/Week3&4/yoobee_colleges_students/diagrams.md

-# Use Case Diagram and Activity Diagram
+# Use Case Diagram, Class Diagram and Activity Diagram

 ![Yoobee Students Use Case Diagram](/assets/UML_use_case.png)